STRIDES/NIHCloudLabAzure/README.md

 To see more information on how to manage resource groups, visit the docs about [Managing Resource Groups](/docs/resource_groups.md).

-## **Virtual Machines** <a name="VM"></a>
-Virtual machines (VMs) on Azure can be accessed via SSH or from the Azure portal.
-More information on Vms can be found [here](https://azure.microsoft.com/en-us/products/virtual-machines/#overview) as well as [guide](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/ssh-from-windows) on how to use SSH keys with windows in Azure.
-To view the different types of VMs availabe in Azure check out the [Virtual Machine Series](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/series/)

-## **Disk Images** <a name="IM"></a>
-Part of the power of virtual machines is that they offer a blank slate for you to configure as desired.
-[Azure VM Image Builder](https://azure.microsoft.com/en-us/products/image-builder/#overview) simplifies the image building process allowing for custom built images to be saved.

 ## **Command Line Tools** <a name="cli"></a>
 Most tasks in Azure can be done without the command line, but the command line tools will generally make your life easier in the long run.
 Command line interface (CLI) tools are those that you use directly in a terminal/shell as opposed to clicking within the Azure portals graphical user interface (GUI).
 The primary tool you will need is the Azure CLI, which will allow you to interact with Virtual Machines (VMs) or Storage Accounts (see below) from your local terminal.
 Instructions for the CLI can be found [here](https://learn.microsoft.com/en-us/cli/azure/).
 If you are unable to install locally, you can use all the CLI commands from within VM and Machine Learning instances, or from the [Cloud Shell](https://learn.microsoft.com/en-us/azure/cloud-shell/overview).